 If a student is not located, the Department of Public Safety will file a Missing Persons Report with the state of Mississippi and contact any emergency contact persons listed.
 This information would be disseminated through Jackson State University's emergency response system.
 The Department of Public Safety will continue an open investigation and advise local law enforcement.

-For questions or inquiries, please contact Public Safety at (601) 979-2580 or the Associate Vice President for Student Life/Dean of Students at (601) 979-2241.
+For questions or inquiries, please contact Public Safety at (601) 979-2580 or the Vice President for Student Affairs at (601) 979-2241.